 Of course not.

 Even those who want to break the family trauma cycle may hesitate to abandon punishment.
-They want kindness, happiness, and relationship, but they don’t want their children to be a failure.
+They want kindness, happiness, and relationships, but they don’t want their children to be a failure.

 One common sign of childhood trauma is that these individuals tend to have a negative view of the world and use catastrophic thinking.